 He started the company by investing $250 thousand of his own money as capital, created the website as well as payment choices, renting an office space residing in Dwarka, Delhi.
 While the platform’s former service had been a website operating with a closed wallet feature, yet overtime, MobiKwik expanded its service to include mobile apps.
 In 2012, the organization introduced its android app.

 MobiKwik’s investors include Sequoia Capital India, Tree Line Asia, American Express Ventures, GMO VenturePartner, MediaTek, Net1 UEPS Technologies, Inc, Bajaj Finserv Limited, InnoVen Capital, Cisco Directors Gaurav Manglik & Tianying Fu, NDTV Limited & Trifecta Capital.
-As confirmed by TechStory, the platform’s latest round values MobiKwik at an estimated $414 million, 31% higher than the fair market valuation it secured in the preceding round.

 Some popular brands MobiKwik has a partnership or tie-ups with